Types of Lining

 The four choices are: Standard, Blackout, Standard Interlined and Blackout Interlined.

-1. Our standard lining is 100% cotton sateen.
+1. Our standard lining is a cotton and polyester sateen.
 It has a 'solprufe' coating which prevents fading and sun damage.
 This lining will improve the drape of your curtains, creating a more substantial, fuller look.

 2. The blackout lining we have chosen is certified '100% blackout'.
 This means that no light will pass through the fabric itself.
 How does it work?
 The lining fabric has a coating applied which blocks up all of the tiny pores in the weave which would usually allow the light to pass through.
 The chemicals used can sometimes create a very stiff, unyielding fabric but we only use 'supersoft' blackout lining which is, as the name suggests, very soft.
 Blackout lining is available in white and cream and looks much like a standard lining; to clear up a common misconception, it isn't black!
 Blackout lining also has thermal qualities, helping to prevent draughts and minimising the loss of heat, in the same way that thermal lining works.